In eCommerce photo studios, for as much as there’s always content to create, there are just as...

 If you haven't already, we recommend reading our expansive post, What is Creative Operations?
 It will give you an overview of creative operations if you've been tasked with bringing structure to your own creative process.
 Creative Operations is laser-focused on ensuring creative work is produced at scale and delivered on time as efficiently as possible.

 The real key to this pursuit is in operationalizing the creative process by thinking about creative production as a supply chain in which each production step can be optimized in an ongoing way for continuous improvement.

 With a lot of complexity involved in the creative production supply chain, it’s often best to break down the input elements into a ven diagram of large overlapping buckets, most often defined as People, Process, and Technology, with a fourth, Data or Metrics, overlaying them all.

 Creative ops leaders seek to optimize for the roles responsible for producing the creative work which of course includes the creatives themselves but also those that ensure it gets produced efficiently, on time, at a high quality, and within scope.
 Those supporting roles include producers, project managers, traffic managers, creative resource managers, account managers, and others.
-They determine priorities and capacity and ensure that the organizational burden is lifted from the creatives so they can focus solely on creating their best work.
+They determine priorities and capacity to ensure that the organizational burden is lifted from the creatives so they can focus solely on creating their best work.